 {crossSupportFunctionalities tdCstsProvider (19)}.

 The Tracking Data CSTS Provider FR Type corresponds to the functions specified in the draft Tracking Data CSTS Recommended Standard (reference [8]).

-The Tracking Data CSTS Provider FR Type and the Tracking Data CSTS are outside the scope of the Cross Support Reference Model.
+NOTE - The TD-CSTS provides the IOAG Real-Time Data Radiometric service.
+In addition to delivering radiometric data in “real time” (that is, during the execution of the SLS), the TD-CSTS may also be used to deliver tracking data after the conclusion of the SLS.
+However, the tracking data measurements will have been sampled at a defined rate.

-Service Management Functions Functional Group
+Service Management Functions Abstract Service Component

-Monitored Data specialization of the Service Management Funcitons FG
+Monitored Data specialization of the Service Management Funcitons ASC

-The FR Types that compose the Monitored Data specialization of the Service Management Functions FG are:
+The FR Types that compose the Monitored Data specialization of the Service Management Functions ASC are:

 Monitored Data CSTS Provider;